 4. Negotiate the best deal for you.
 With a Pre-Qualification letter from us in hand, your Real Estate Agent will be able to demonstrate that you are a qualified and capable borrower.
 This will strongly influence the Seller, and may make the difference between the Seller accepting your offer or someone else’s — even if your offer is lower!

-Count On Your Mortgage Broker and Loan Officer To:
+Count On Your Mortgage Loan Officer To:

 1. Assist you in selecting the best loan to meet your personal situation and goals.
 (This single decision can save you thousands of dollars throughout the years!)